Hotel Broadway

-Hotel Broadway was a musical TV show broadcast on the now-defunct DuMont Television Network.
+Hotel Broadway is a musical TV show broadcast on the now-defunct DuMont Television Network.
 The 30-minute show ran from January 20, 1949, to March 17, 1949.
 The show starred singer Jerri Blanchard and was produced by Harvey Marlowe.

+The fictitious Hotel Broadway in Manhattan served as a background for comedy, music, and songs from a mixture of recent discoveries and established entertainers.
+In addition to Blanchard, regular performers included Avon Long, Rose and Rana, and The Striders.
+The Harry Ranch Sextet provided music.

+The program was broadcast on Thursdays from 8:30 to 9 p.m.
+Eastern Time.
+It was renamed Front Row Center in April 1949.

 Format

 A variety of comedians and singers appeared on the program each week, with no host.
 The Striders quartet introduced the acts as they appeared.

 Episode status

 As with most DuMont series, no episodes are known to survive.